-If you are tired of trying out many travel websites for the best flights, accommodations, gear, and gadgets, look no further.
-After years of full-time/part-time traveling, I’ve spent hours trying to figure out how to travel cheaper and better.
-This is a collection of the best travel resources when it comes to flights, accommodation, and gears that I and other seasoned travelers are using.
-Travel Resources for 2023
+If you are tired of trying out many travel websites for the best flights, accommodations, gears, and gadgets, look no further.
+After years of full time/part time travelling, I’ve spent hours trying to figure out how to travel cheaper and better.
+This is a collection of the best travel resources when it comes to flights, accommodation, gear, travel insurance, and more.

 Find Cheap Flights

-Sick of going through hundreds of airline websites to find the cheapest flight?
+Sick of going through hundreds of airline websites to find that cheapest flight?
 Look no further.
 Skyscanner lets you search “everywhere” to see where is cheaper to fly to and from!
 It also lets you search full month if you are flexible with dates.
 I was impressed to find the lowest one-direction prices per day over the month so I could change my dates to adjust for lower prices.
-This saves a lot of time from multiple queries to compare the best dates.
-This is my first go-to website for comparing flight prices.
+This saves a lot of time of multiple queries to compare the best dates.
+This is my first go- to website for comparing between flight prices.

 I started using Momondo frequently now because I tend to find cheaper flights here than anywhere else.
 I like the filter by airline alliance, which is also helpful when trying to earn frequent flyer miles in a particular loyalty program.
 It also displays an overview of information about your route and the factors that affect the price.
 You can refine the filter by selecting the tabs along the top, Airline, Seasonality, Days to Departure, Airport, Day of Week, and Time of Day, you’ll see a separate breakdown of these price factors.
 You’ll learn how far in advance you should book your flight for the best price, which months are the cheapest or the most expensive, and which airlines tend to offer the lowest prices for your route.